mongodb/docs/source/reference/mongos.rst

 .. option:: --bind_ip <ip address>

-   The IP address that the :option:`mongos` process will bind to and listen for connections.
-By default :option:`mongos` listens for connections on the localhost (i.e. ``127.0.0.1`` address.)
-You may attach :option:`mongos` to any interface; however, if you attach :option:`mongos` to a publicly accessible interface ensure that proper authentication or firewall restrictions have been implemented to protect the integrity of your database.
+   The IP address that the :program:`mongos` process will bind to and listen for connections.
+By default :program:`mongos` listens for connections on the localhost (i.e. ``127.0.0.1`` address.)
+You may attach :program:`mongos` to any interface; however, if you attach :program:`mongos` to a publicly accessible interface ensure that proper authentication or firewall restrictions have been implemented to protect the integrity of your database.